 How to grow Garrya elliptica common name Silk Tassel Bush

-Despite this classification, I have seen Garrya growing successfully in some fairly cold areas, such as part of landscaping around a Co-Op in the Pennine area.
+Despite this classification, I have seen Garrya growing successfully in some fairly cold areas, such as part of landscaping around a Co-Op shop in the Pennine area.
 The preferred growing conditions for Garrya are a sheltered spot away from cold winds, but clearly Garrya will grow in colder areas.

 Garrya is suitable to grow in most soil types, including moist soil and in semi shade.
 It is best planted in a sheltered spot, as exposure to cold winds can cause wind scorch (image left) which will brown the leaves.
 Garrya will grow to around 2 - 3m, (6.5' to 10') larger in a good growing conditions.
 Garrya elliptica is ideal to grow against a wall to provide shelter and to display the catkins, see below.